pilpel1/battery_alert/docs/README.md

 Note: Administrator privileges are required to remove the scheduled task.

+## Sound Alert Customization
+To change the alert sound:
+1. Prepare your custom MP3 file
+2. Replace `assets/alert_sound.mp3` with your file
+3. Make sure to name it exactly `alert_sound.mp3`

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.